pcafrica/advanced_programming_2023-2024/lectures/08/08-c++_libraries.md

 Dynamic loading is a fundamental aspect of a plugin architecture, allowing an application to load parts of its implementation dynamically based on user requests.

 **:warning: This is a very advanced topic.
-For more information, have a look at [this interesting post](https://theo-penavaire.medium.com/loading-of-a-c-class-from-a-shared-library-modern-c-722d6a830a2b).**
+For more information, have a look at [this interesting post](https://blog.theopnv.com/posts/cpp-dynamic-loading/) (source code [here](https://github.com/theo-pnv/Dynamic-Loading).**

 ---